 The number $r_{2'}=2(p+r)$ is the total number of half-NS5's stuck on the O8$^-$ in a Type IIA engineering of the orbi-instanton.
 This number is important, as starting at level $k=7$ the following happens: there are some Kac diagrams for which the resulting ranks $r_i,r_{i'}$ are \emph{all} greater or equal to the Coxeter label of affine $E_8$ in position $i,i'$.
 That is, $p\neq 0$.
 Let us call these the ``saturating diagrams''.\footnote{Since for this to be possible we must have

 (which automatically imply that $r_6=2n_{2'}+3n_{3'}+4n_{4'} \geq 6$), we see that the first case is the $[3',4']$ diagram at $k=7$ (which saturates the above bounds).
-A simple case-by-case analysis shows that the saturating diagrams must have $(n_{3'},n_{4'})\geq (1,1),(0,2),(2,0)$ where in the last case we should also impose that $n_{2'}\geq 1$. } For these diagrams the bouquet in the finite-coupling magnetic quiver \eqref{eq:genericmagquiv} has $p$ extra 1's.
-Or, the total number of full instantons (NS5's in the orientifold of Type IIA) is increased by $p$.
-Notice that this is already taken care of by our definition of $M"=N+N_\rho$, since $N_\rho=\sum_{i=1}^6 n_i +p$: for the saturating diagrams, this $p\neq 0$ precisely accounts for the extra full instantons that we get in the Type IIA picture.
+A simple case-by-case analysis shows that the saturating diagrams must have $(n_{3'},n_{4'})\geq (1,1),(0,2),(2,0)$ where in the last case we should also impose that $n_{2'}\geq 1$. } For these diagrams the bouquet of $\U(1)$'s in the finite-coupling magnetic quiver \eqref{eq:genericmagquiv} has $p$ extra 1's.
+In other words, the total number of full instantons (NS5's in the orientifold of Type IIA) is increased by $p$.
+Notice that this is already taken care of by our definition of $P\coloneqq N+N_\rho$, since $N_\rho \coloneqq \sum_{i=1}^6 n_i +p$: for the saturating diagrams, this $p\neq 0$ precisely accounts for the extra full instantons that we get in the Type IIA picture.
 Then, we simply remove the $p$ ``extra'' affine $E_8$ Dynkins from the right tail, obtaining \eqref{eq:genericmagquivmod}.

-The SCFT at the origin of the tensor branch has a magnetic quiver obtained by performing $\widetilde{M}$ small $E_8$ instanton transitions.
-Performing the transitions in \eqref{eq:genericmagquiv}, the proposal of \cite{Cabrera:2019dob} is that we obtain the following quiver:
+The 6d SCFT at the origin of the tensor branch has a magnetic quiver obtained by performing $\widetilde{P}$ small $E_8$-instanton transitions.
+Performing the transitions in \eqref{eq:genericmagquiv}, the core proposal of \cite{Cabrera:2019izd} is that we obtain the following star-shaped quiver in 3d: